LispEngineer/EthernetRepeater/README.md

   * Also 10/Full, 100/Half and 100/Full
   * Harder to say, but also seems to happen at 1000/Full (blink is so faint)
   * TODO: Show the H & L sides when there is a packet mismatch?
+  * Test results (with this commit):
+    * The count of received packets is exactly the same as the count of interframe_differ packets.
+I wonder if this means the receiver starts getting stuff in the middle of an interframe in-band signaling packet and directly outputs that to the MAC?

+    * No interframe in-band differ counts!
+But LEDG[5] in_band_differ is definitely visually flashing, so...
+Dunno what to make of that.

 ## Known Bugs